 - Join in: Make sure to engage with your attendees who are using the hashtag.
 Retweet them and ask questions.
 Just make sure you’re not too invasive.
 This is not the place for you to advertise your business.

 Tip – Don’t think you’ll have time to engage during the event?
 Schedule a couple tweets around your event content before the event begins.

 - Write digital thank you cards: You now have a social list of all of your engaged attendees.
 Take the time to thank them individually for joining you at your event.

-Tip – Make sure to follow all of them and create a list specifically for event attendees so you can remember who they are down the road.
-[Tweet this Tip]
+Tip – Make sure to follow all of the attendees who used your hashtag and create a list specifically for event attendees so you can remember who they are down the road.

 - Keep the conversation going: Continue to follow the hashtag until the conversation dies.
 You’ll be surprised how much people will continue to talk about a great event.
 Continue to retweet and mention the pieces of great content your attendees are sharing.